Scholarships in the Pacific Northwest can help Cascadia natives climb to their higher education goals without mountains of debt.

 Deadline: January 31st

-Cancer for College established the Henry Joseph Streuli Scholarship in 2015 to memorialize the enthusiastic 14-year-old boy who lost a brave battle with Burkitt’s Lymphoma.
-Ranging from $1,000 to $5,000 based on financial need, the scholarship helps cancer survivors who reside in or attend college in Washington, Oregon, Idaho, and Montana.
-Pacific Northwesterners must submit a tax return, physician confirmation of diagnosis, two years of transcripts, and two character references.
+Cancer for College offers the Henry Joseph Streuli Scholarship.
+It honors the enthusiastic 14-year-old boy who lost a brave battle with Burkitt’s Lymphoma.
+It ranges from $1,000 to $5,000 based on financial need.
+The scholarship helps cancer survivors who reside in or attend college in:

 Contact